luhang-HPU/poseidon-docs/source/Getting_Started/Programming/Common.md

 - **context** (const PoseidonContext &): The PoseidonContext.
 - **secret_key** (const SecretKey &): The secret key.

-: Creates a Decryptor instance initialized with the specified PoseidonContext and secret key.
+Usage: Creates a Decryptor instance initialized with the specified PoseidonContext and secret key.

 <br>